Basic Needs Allowance for Low-Income Service Members

 Who Is Not Eligible for the Basic Needs Allowance?

-A service member who does not have dependents is not eligible for the allowance.
+A service member who does not have dependents is not eligible for the allowance at press time.

 If a service member is eligible and then gets promoted, prompting for a permanent increase in pay, and that pay increase raises the service member above the policy’s financial guidelines, then that member becomes ineligible.